BAAI-DCAI/SegVol/README.md

 ## News
 (2023.11.24) *You can download weight files of SegVol and ViT(CTs pre-train) [here](https://drive.google.com/drive/folders/1TEJtgctH534Ko5r4i79usJvqmXVuLf54?usp=drive_link).* ✨

-(2023.11.23) *The brief introduction and instruction are comming soon in this week.*
+(2023.11.23) *The brief introduction and instruction have been uploaded.*

 (2023.11.23) *The inference demo code has been uploaded.*